top of page

 What does the civil litigation process involve?

 Prior to the commencement of court proceedings, it is paramount that the wrongdoer is offered an opportunity to settle the dispute without going to court.
-This will save both time and money.

 The court forms that are required to commence a civil suit vary according to the dispute type and the originating State.
 It is recommended to seek legal advice in regard to this.